zachwe/tortoise-tts/README.md

 * `Preset`: shortcut values for sample count and iteration steps.
 Clicking a preset will update its corresponding values.
 Higher presets result in better quality at the cost of computation time.
 * `Samples`: analogous to samples in image generation.
 More samples = better resemblance / clone quality, at the cost of performance.
 This strictly affects clone quality.
 * `Iterations`: influences audio sound quality in the final output.
 More iterations = higher quality sound.
 This step is relatively cheap, so do not be discouraged from increasing this.
 This strictly affects quality in the actual sound.
 * `Temperature`: how much randomness to introduce to the generated samples.
 Lower values = better resemblance to the source samples, but some temperature is still required for great output.
 This value is very inconsistent and entirely depends on the input voice.
+In other words, some voices will be receptive to playing with this value, while others won't make much of a difference.
+* `Pause Size`: Governs how large pauses are at the end of a clip (in token size, not seconds).
+Increase this if your output gets cut off at the end.
 * `Diffusion Sampler`: sampler method during the diffusion pass.
 Currently, only `P` and `DDIM` are added, but does not seem to offer any substantial differences in my short tests.

 After you fill everything out, click `Run`, and wait for your output in the output window.
 The sampled voice is also returned, but if you're using multiple files, it'll return the first file, rather than a combined file.